 Let us now define two auxiliary quantities required to study this problem from an extragalactic point of view (Caon et al.\ 1993; Graham \& Driver 2005),

 Equation (\ref{def8}) is given in units of $[\mu_{re, \nu_{re}}]$ = [mag/arc sec$^2$].
-Considering these definitions, equation (\ref{def10}) can be rewritten as,
+Considering these definitions, equation (\ref{def10}) can be rewritten as follows,

-The equation above allows us to predict the galactic surface brightness in a given redshift and in a specific cosmological model.
+This expression allows us to predict the galactic surface brightness in a given redshift and in a specific cosmological model.
 Nevertheless, in order to relate this expression with actual observations, we still need further assumptions regarding galactic structure.
 Next we shall make use of Kormendy et al.\ (2009) data to derive photometric scaling relations of the Virgo galaxy cluster and suppose that these relations do not change drastically out to the redshift range under study here.